asapdotid/wsl-config/README.md

 generateResolvConf = true
 ```

-save it `:wq` and restart WSL (open PowerShell as Administrator) then execute below this
+Save it `:wq` and restart WSL (open PowerShell as Administrator) then execute below this

 ``` bash
 Get-Service LxssManager | Restart-Service